BioNomad/tuftsTutorials/docs/stats/paired-t-test.md

 W = 0.94613, {==p-value = 0.3121==}
 ```

-Here we see that there is not enough evidence to reject the null hypothesis that the data are not normally distributed given the p-value is above 0.05.
+Given our p-value is **above** 0.05 we do not have enough evidence to reject the null hypothesis of the Shapiro-Wilk Test; that the data are normally distributed.
 In other words, if the p-value is above 0.05 your data are normally distributed.

 ## References